 Pippa dropped the black bag and pressed her hand against her chest, struggling to breathe.
 As she fought for air, she felt a sharp pain as the knife was pulled out and her lungs filled with blood.
 The room spun, and the carpet of Elizabeth’s living room drew nearer by the second.
 What hurt most was the betrayal, and worst of all, she hadn’t seen it coming until it was too late.

-I hope you loved theses two opening scenes of my thriller novella, Missing.
+I hope you loved these two opening scenes of my mystery novella, Missing.
 The first scene called ‘wine and dine’ and the second is titled, ‘a theft and a murder.’
-Yes, the titles are a tad on the spoiler-y side, but they will not be featured in the offical release copy of the book.
+Yes, the titles are a tad on the spoiler-y side, but they will not be featured in the official release copy of the book.

-Or, if you can’t wait, you can sign up to my email list to receive a three chapter sample of the book by click the button below.
+Or, if you can’t wait, you can sign up to my email list to receive a three-chapter sample of the book by clicking the button below.

 Happy reading, everybody!

 I’m Amelia.
 I write mystery and thriller novels under the pen name A. D. Hay and I’m the author of Missing the first book in the James Lalonde series.
 I’m the host of the Book Nerd Podcast and The Authorpreneur Podcast.
 Right now, I’m editing my soon to be published mystery novels, The Candidate, Duplicity, 24 Hours, and Immunity.
 When I’m not writing, hosting my podcasts or coaching aspiring authors, I love to travel around Europe with my Husband Roland, drink tea, and eat pizza.